Qiskit/qiskit-addon-cutting/docs/explanation/index.rst

 ---------------------------------------------------------
 Quasiprobability decomposition is a technique which can be used to simulate quantum circuit executions that go beyond the actual capabilities of current quantum hardware while using that same hardware.
 It forms the basis of many error mitigation techniques, which allow simulating a noise-free quantum computer using a noisy one.
 Circuit cutting techniques, which allow simulating a quantum circuit using fewer qubits than would otherwise be necessary, can also be phrased in terms of a quasiprobability decomposition.
 No matter the goal, the cost of the quasiprobability decomposition is an exponential overhead in the number of circuit executions which must be performed.
 In certain cases, this tradeoff is worth it, because it can allow the estimation of quantities that would otherwise be impossible on today's hardware.

 There are two types of cuts: gate cuts and wire cuts.
 Gate cuts, also known as "space-like" cuts, exist when the cut goes through a gate operating on two (or more) qubits.
 Wire cuts, also known as "time-like" cuts, are direct cuts through a qubit wire, essentially a single-qubit identity gate that has been cut into two pieces.
-In CKT, a wire cut is represented by introducing a new qubit into the circuit and moving remaining operations after the cut identity gate to the new qubit; see :ref:`wire cutting as move`, below.
+In this package, a wire cut is represented by introducing a new qubit into the circuit and moving remaining operations after the cut identity gate to the new qubit; see :ref:`wire cutting as move`, below.

 There are `three settings <https://research.ibm.com/blog/circuit-knitting-with-classical-communication>`__ to consider for circuit cutting.
 The first is where only local operations (LO) [i.e., local *quantum* operations] are available.
 The other settings introduce classical communication between the circuit executions, which is known in the quantum information literature as LOCC, for `local operations and classical communication <https://en.wikipedia.org/wiki/LOCC>`__.
 The LOCC can be either near-time, one-directional communication between the circuit executions (the second setting), or real-time, bi-directional communication (the third setting).